Tagaru: Plot

-It is revealed that Shiva was an Assistant Commissioner of the Karnataka Police Force and was nicknamed as Tagaru Shiva by the police department.
-Shiva investigated a suicide case of a girl named Tejaswani.
-The suicide was linked to Daali and his brother Cockroach, where he also investigated a teenager's death, which is orchested by Uncle's aide Baby Krishna.
-After killing Baby at his hideout, Shiva arrested Cockroach (who came to celebrate Baby's birthday at the hideout) and tortured him in police custody, but released him due to Daali and Uncle's influence.
+ACP Tagaru Shiva investigates the suicide case of a girl named Tejaswani.
+The suicide is linked to a notorious gangster Daali and his brother Cockroach; he also investigates a teenager's death, which is orchestrated by Uncle's aide Baby Krishna.
+Shiva kills Baby at his hideout, and arrests Cockroach, who came to celebrate Baby's birthday, and tortures him, but releases him on bail due to Daali and Uncle's influence.

-Shiva meets Punarvasu's sister Panchami through an alliance sent by Ramachandra, where they began to spend time with each other and decide to get married.
-A cat and mouse game ensues where Shiva killed Cockroach in a police encounter.
-Enraged, Daali and Chitte attacked Panchami and Shiva while they were at morning jog.
-They were admitted to hospital, Though Shiva survived, Panchami died from her injuries.
-Seeking vengeance for Panchami's death, Shiva had planned everything and killed every associates connected to Daali and Chitte, including Chitte and Uncle.
-Shiva had rescued Punarvasu as she was arrested by the Goa Police in a raid.
+Shiva meets Panchami through an alliance sent by his superior officer ACP Ramachandra, and they begin to spend time with each other and decide to get married.
+A cat-and-mouse game ensues between Daali and Shiva, where Shiva kills Cockroach in an encounter.
+An enraged Daali and his best friend Chittaranjan "Chitte" attack Panchami and Shiva during their morning jog.
+Shiva and Panchami are admitted to a hospital, where Panchami dies from her injuries, leaving Shiva and Ramachandra devastated.